carpentries/sandpaper-docs/profiles/maintainer.md

 Python.
 She has used R in her undergraduate statistics course, but has not used it since.
 She uses the VSCode IDE and Anaconda Python for her work.

+Testy Tsetse --- NOT a fly
+:   Testy is definitely not a fly.
+They can program in python pretty well.

 ## R Maintainers

 :::::::: callout